lab272/semtex_varkinvis/README.md

 Note that the use of vendor-supplied BLAS routines such those in Intel's MKL or AMD's ACML may quite substantially improve the performance of the DNS code.
-Most of the improvement comes from having a well-optimised version of DGEMM (matrix-matrix multiply), which is heavily used by dns.
+Most of the improvement comes from having a well-optimised version of DGEMM (matrix–matrix multiply), which is heavily used by dns.
 Search GotoBLAS or OpenBLAS.
 On OS X, you get this performance by default via the Xcode/Accelerate framework;
 on Linux, try using ACML or MKL, depending on machine architecture.